0x90JMP/0x90JMP.github.io/_posts/2026-06-24-api-series-static-detection.md

 ## What Is Static Detection?

-Antivirus engines perform two broad categories of detection: static and dynamic (behavioural).

-**Static detection** happens before the binary executes.
-The AV engine reads the file on disk — or in memory when it is written — and scans for patterns it recognises as malicious:

-- Specific byte sequences (shellcode signatures)
-- Suspicious strings embedded in the binary
-- Import table entries that match known offensive patterns
-- High entropy sections (indicators of encryption or packing)

-**Dynamic (behavioural) detection** happens at runtime: API call sequences, memory operations, network connections.
-That is covered in later posts.

-This distinction matters because static and dynamic detections require different technical approaches to understand and address.
-Solving one does not solve the other.
-This post deals entirely with static.
+Antivirus engines analyse files before they execute, scanning for patterns associated with malicious code: known byte sequences, suspicious import combinations, and indicators of packed or encrypted content. **Dynamic (behavioural) detection** is different — that fires at runtime based on what the binary actually does.
+This post deals only with static: what the binary looks like on disk before a single instruction runs.

 ---